 A Doxiepoo is a cross between two dog breeds: a Dachshund and Toy or Miniature Poodle.
 Also referred to as “designer dogs” or dog hybrids, Doxiepoos are small hypoallergenic dogs and low to non-shedding.

 To understand more about a Dachshund Poodle mix, let’s take a quick look at its parent breeds.

 The Dachshund is hard to miss.
-With its long body and short legs, this pup has earned the nicknames “Weiner dog”, “sausage dog”, or “Doxie”.
+With its long body and short legs, this pup has earned the nicknames “wiener dog”, “sausage dog”, or “doxie”.

 Dachshunds are hunting dogs that originated in Germany and were originally bred to hunt badgers.

 In German, “Dachs” means “badger” and “Hund” means “dog”, hence, we have a badger dog!